-No permits would be needed if no action is chosen.
-The no-action alternative would not meet the purpose and need and would not bring the airport up to current FAA standards.
+No permits would be needed if the No Action alternative is chosen.
+The No Action alternative would not meet the purpose and need and would not bring the airport up to current FAA standards.

 3.5 Alternatives Summary

 The alternatives (Proposed Action and no action) are summarized in Table 1 below.
 A detailed description of the potential impacts associated with each alternative can be found in Section 5.